Home » How to Future-Proof Your Volunteer Program in 10 Steps

 Today, people consume more video content on their phones than ever before.
 And mobile video consumption increases by 100% each year.
 So, make sure smartphone users can view any videos on your site without a hitch.
 We recommend you upload videos to a video streaming site like Youtube or Vimeo, then embed the video into your webpage for smooth viewing.

 Review Your Web-Based Volunteer Management Software

-Can volunteers search, register for, and check-in to opportunities on their phones?
-Can they log hours on their phones without hassle?
+Can volunteers search, register for, and check in to opportunities on their phones?
+Can they log hours on their phones without a hassle?
 Does your current volunteer management system offer a mobile app that improves the volunteer experience?
 If the answer is no to any of these questions, it may be time to upgrade your volunteer management software!